SIST EN ISO 16321-1:2022

 This document specifies general requirements for eye and face protectors.
 These protectors are

-molten metals, heat, flame, hot solids, harmful gases, vapours and aerosols.
+splashing liquids, molten metals, heat, flame, hot solids, harmful gases, vapours and aerosols.

 Additional requirements for eye and face protectors used during welding and related techniques and

-for mesh protectors are given in ISO 16321-2 and ISO 16321-3.
+for mesh protectors are given in ISO 16321-2 and ISO 16321-3, respectively.

 This document does not apply to:

-— protectors for medically prescribed applications (not occupational); e.g. eye protection for severe
+— protectors for medically prescribed applications (not occupational), e.g. eye protection for severe

 dry eye, tints prescribed for medical conditions;

-— protectors intended to control exposure of the eyes of patients during diagnosis or treatment (e.g.
+— patient eye protectors during diagnosis or treatment (e.g. ISO/TR 22463);

 — protectors for use during medical or e.g. aesthetic applications, e.g. intense light sources (ILS) for

-which ISO 12609 series applies;
+which the ISO 12609 series applies;

 — face protectors intended for live-working to protect against short-circuit electric arcs for which